aspic2/project13/README.md

 ## How to Use
 Run the web app through app.py.
 Debug mode is on currently.

+# NEXT STEPS
+  * Rewrite SAS workflow as OO design.
+Keep it modular, but stick to essentials
+  * Build front-end workflow.
+May involve ajax.

 ## ISSUES
   * Fail-safe when 3rd party data is not found
   * Ajax - get list of flights associated with campaign